nzge/nzge.github.io/projects/bionic-hamstring.md

 ### A. Model Selection

-We use GaitModel2392 to represent our human musculoskeletal system, a complete top-down 23-DOF computer model.
+We use GaitModel2392 to represent our human musculoskeletal system, a complete top-down 23-DOF computer model [^17].
 The models were created by Darryl Thelen (University of Wisconsin-Madison) and Ajay Seth, Frank C. Anderson, and Scott L. Delp (Stanford University).
 The models feature lower extremity joint definitions adopted from Delp et al. (1990), low back joint and anthropometry adopted from Anderson and Pandy (1999), and a planar knee model adopted from Yamaguchi and Zajac (1989).
 The Gait2392 model features 92 musculotendon actuators to represent 76 muscles in the lower extremities and torso.

 **Model Details:**